XCTEQ/fastlane-plugin-altool/README.md

 ## Usage

-You can configure this plaugin using
+You can configure this plugin using

 ```
     altool(